 - Count by Twenties: 4=100, 2=80, 2=60, 1=40, 0=20.

 - Count by Fifteens: 4=100, 3=85, 2=70, 1=55, 0=40.

 - On the Fives: 4=95, 3=85, 2=75, 1=65, 0=55.

-- Any crazy scheme that you can dream up: we recognize that fitting beautiful, pure mastery data into external systems for external audiences is hard.
+- Custom Conversion: we recognize that fitting beautiful, pure mastery data into external systems for external audiences is hard.
 If you're willing to pay, we can develop a custom conversion (on time cost) for your district or school that will basically apply any algebraic transformation of your scores to come up with a final grade that makes sense in your context.
-You have to reach out to firstname.lastname@example.org for this, but we have yet to see a conversion scheme that we cannot accommodate!
+Reach out to email@example.com for more information.

 Given these options, we hope you can find a solution that works well with your school's approach to mastery-based grading.
 If you are a teacher simply hoping to calculate your grade averages, please contact the JumpRope "Point Person" and discuss this with them, as they will have the ability to change school-wide settings.
 If you are school administrator or other sort of leader, please consider these options carefully and include key staff in any decisions - after all, final grades are very important to teachers, students, and external audiences.